alexstuk/arbitrage-bot/README.md

 # arbitrage-bot
-Trading bot buys and sells crypto on various exchanges using arbitrage and RSI
+Trading bot buys and sells crypto on various exchanges using arbitrage